 In order to ensure active participation, it is of vital importance to provide equal opportunity for the immigrants’ children to learn their mother-tongue as well as culture and history.

-In this context, the opportunity for the Turkish community to learn their mother tongue is an issue closely followed by Turkish Government.
-Turkish citizens who are bilingual and have the opportunity to preserve their own identity would be a more equipped individual in today’s globalized world and would contribute to further bilateral relations between Turkey and the host countries.
+In this context, the Turkish Government closely follows the conditions of the Turkish community to learn their mother tongue.
+The Turkish citizens who are bilingual and have the opportunity to preserve their own identity would be a more equipped individual in today’s globalized world and would contribute to further bilateral relations between Turkey and the host countries.

-To this end, Turkey has been appointing, in cooperation with host countries, teachers for Turkish language and culture.
-Currently 1.618 Turkish language teachers, 112 Turkish language lecturers are posted to the countries where the members of the Turkish community live.
-Our missions are working in close cooperation with the parents’ associations with a view to increase the number of teachers, to enable locally employed teachers of Turkish origin to participate in in-service trainings in Turkey and to increase the number of teachers of Turkish origin at pre-schools.
+To this end, Turkey appoints, in cooperation with host countries, teachers for Turkish language and culture.
+Currently 1.694 Turkish language teachers, 92 Turkish language lecturers are posted to the countries where the Turkish people live.

-Religious officers are assigned to provide religious knowledge to Turkish community members and help them to perform religious duties.
-Currently 1.282 religious officers are providing religious services to Turkish community members.
+Religious officers are assigned to provide religious services to the Turkish community and help them to perform religious duties.
+Currently 1.474 religious officers are providing religious services to Turkish community living abroad.

 Bilateral Social Security Agreements:

-Bilateral social security agreements are signed with the countries where Turkish citizens live in order to guarantee their social security rights both in home country and host countries.
+Bilateral social security agreements are signed with the countries where Turkish citizens live in order to guarantee their social security rights both in Turkey and host countries.

-The social security agreements concluded with above-mentioned countries allow our citizens to be equally treated by related authorities abroad in terms of their social security rights and responsibilities, and provide them with opportunities to unite durations of their insured services at both countries.
+The social security agreements allow Turkish citizens to be equally treated abroad in terms of their social security rights and provide them to combine durations of their insured services in both countries.